 Career Outlook for Traditional Healing Therapies

 Career positions in the field of traditional, alternative medicine are expected to increase significantly as people continue to learn the many benefits associated with these natural health specialties.
-A survey conducted by the Bureau of Labor Statistics predicted employment will increase by 24 percent through 2026.
+A survey conducted by the Bureau of Labor Statistics predicted employment will increase at a much faster than average rate through 2028.
 While all of the traditional healing arts have differences, the results and goals are similar.
 Demand for Chinese medicine and alternative medicine are rising, and now is the perfect time to join the program that will direct you toward your rewarding and progressive natural health profession.

 Sources: Massage Therapy Careers